Baptism

 Baptism preparation occurs every 3 months at the parish.

-We invite all godparents and parents who have plans to have their child(ren) baptized in the near future to attend our compulsory course Saturday 02 November 2024 (10.30am-12pm) at the parish hall.
+We invite all godparents and parents who have plans to have their child(ren) baptized in the near future to attend our compulsory course Saturday 15 August 2026 10.30am-12pm (parish hall).
+It is important that you fill out a baptism form for registration and to book your date.

 Children between the ages of 3 and 15 will need to attend a special course.
 This is held in consultation with the teacher of the programme and can be arranged through the parish office.